afroisalreadyinu/miniboss/README.md

   `{directory: {"bind": mount_point, "mode": mode}}`.
 In both cases, `mode` is optional.
-See the [Using volumes](https://docker-py.readthedocs.io/en/stable/api.html#docker.api.container.ContainerApiMixin.create_container) section of Python SDK documentation for details.
+See the [Using volumes](https://docker-py.readthedocs.io/en/stable/api.html#docker.api.container.ContainerApiMixin.create_container) section of Docker Python SDK documentation for details.

 - **`always_start_new`**: Whether to create a new container each time a service is started or restart an existing but stopped container.
 Default value is